wp-plugins/pardot/README.txt

 A width of 150px is just a starting point.
 Adjust this value until it fits on your page and add additional styles as you see fit.
 For styling help, reference our <a href="http://www.pardot.com/help/faqs/forms/basic-css-for-forms" target="_blank">Basic CSS for Forms</a> page.

+= I just added a form, and it's not showing up in WordPress yet. =

+Go to Settings > Pardot Settings and click 'Save Settings'.
+This should reinitialize and update your Pardot content.

 == Screenshots ==

 1. Settings area